nodejs/node/doc/api/crypto.md

 the `cipher` and `format` options.
 The PKCS#8 `type` can be used with any `format` to encrypt any key algorithm (RSA, EC, or DH) by specifying a `cipher`.
 PKCS#1 and SEC1 can only be encrypted by specifying a `cipher` when the PEM `format` is used.
-For maximum compatibility, it is recommended to use PKCS#8 for encrypted private keys.
+For maximum compatibility, use PKCS#8 for encrypted private keys.
 Since PKCS#8 defines its own encryption mechanism, PEM-level encryption is not supported when encrypting a PKCS#8 key.
 See [RFC 5208][] for PKCS#8 encryption and [RFC 1421][] for PKCS#1 and SEC1 encryption.